 Two (2) years, based on full-time enrollment; part time permitted

-The Master of Science degree provides content appropriate for persons preparing to teach at the secondary level or in related professional school areas, or for persons intending to pursue careers as research technicians.
+Teach at the secondary level or in related professional school areas, or for persons intending to pursue careers as research technicians.